A. AIBA Technical Rules.

 d.
 Grade C – Command Panel.

 2. Dress.
-All Army BA Officials are to dress in accordance with these regulations, under normal circumstances this will be Army/Corps/Regt mufti:
+All Officials are to dress in accordance with these regulations, under normal circumstances this will be Army/Corps/Regt mufti:

 b.
-Other officials should be dressed in Army/Corps/Regt Mufti.
-Female Officials (except referees), are to be similarly dressed, but may where a suitable skirt and/or blouse, in accordance with their Regt/Corps Dress Instructions.
-Army Boxing Mufti is; Black blazer with Army Boxing Badge embroidered on the left chest pocket, grey trousers, white shirt, black shoes and Army BA or Major Panel Tie.
+Other officials should be dressed in Service/Corps/Regt Mufti.
+Female Officials (except referees), are to be similarly dressed, but may where a suitable skirt and/or blouse, in accordance with their Service/Regt/Corps Dress Instructions.
+Mufti is; Black blazer with Service Association Boxing Badge embroidered on the left chest pocket, grey trousers, white shirt, black shoes and tie.
 Female officials are not required to wear a tie.

 c.
-International officials are permitted to wear their international qualification badges on blazers/blousons/shirts.
-Army Major Panel should wear Army BA and/or Major Panel attire, where appropriate, at all Major Panel Fixtures.
+International officials are permitted to wear their international qualification badges on blazers/shirts.

 A high standard of turnout is expected.